 A vegan take on crab salad, this Jackfruit Salad with Mango and Dill is a refreshingly light dish that comes together in just 30 minutes.
 With canned jackfruit, shallot, dill, lemon, and roasted poblano pepper, it makes a great appetizer or side.
 You can also double or triple the recipe for a party!
 Or add beans and a whole-grain for a satisfying main dish.
 Gluten-free with an oil-free option.

 This recipe was inspired by and adapted from a crab dish in the cookbook The Flavor Matrix by James Briscione.
-I was recently studying the book because I want to learn more about the science behind flavor pairings.
+I was recently studying the book because I want to better understand the science behind flavor pairings.
 His recipe for crab, mango, dill and poblano salad really grabbed my attention!

 Jackfruit as a Substitute for Crab